thanis1/ReapeadPatternCounting/README.md

 Hooks into early layers of a pretrained ResNet18 [4] to grab 256 feature channels, upsamples them, pools to 768 maps, then runs the same FFT autocorrelation pipeline.
 This approach is inspired by Lettry et al. [5] who showed that CNN activations encode spatial repetitions, and by Qu et al. [6] who combined CNN features with autocorrelation for repeated pattern detection.
 ### Ensemble (ensemble.py)

 Each method votes (h, v) weighted by base_weight * confidence.
-Highest score per axis wins.
 Default weights: ORB 0.25, FilterBank 0.40, ResNet 0.35.

 ### Utilities (utils.py)